-Mensho: charting a new course for the future of ramen | The Japan Times
+Mensho: Charting a new course for the future of ramen | The Japan Times

 He has put just as much thought and flavor into his tsukemen (dipping noodles).
 He serves them with slices of duck breast, and there’s plenty of duck goodness in the hot dipping broth, too.
 But you also get a small cup of water on the side.
 It’s from a Kyushu hot spring, some of the softest water in all Japan.
 Dip those chunky brown noodles in it and you’ll really appreciate their taste.

 Currently those two are the only noodle options.
-But the ticket machine by the entrance suggests that a shoyu (soy sauce) bowl is in development, and a spicy vegan tantanmen as well.
+But the ticket machine by the entrance suggests that a shōyu (soy sauce) bowl is in development, and a spicy vegan tantanmen as well.

 One last thing: If you’re super hungry, don’t miss out on the rice dishes.
 Order the tamago kake gohan and what you get is a conical mound topped with a whole raw egg yolk that oozes its dark-orange richness into the warm grain.